She may live more than 1,800 miles away from the McDonald County line, but the Southwest Missouri community will always be home to Jean Stratton Bird.

-Page 2 of 3 - Her husband was also taken as a prisoner of war while serving, and a the display features a book of photos about that as well, in addition to the dog tags that belonged to her father, Earl F. Stratton, a World War I veteran.
+Her husband was also taken as a prisoner of war while serving, and a the display features a book of photos about that as well, in addition to the dog tags that belonged to her father, Earl F. Stratton, a World War I veteran.

 Tatum said Bird's artifacts that are now proudly displayed in the county's new museum are in such condition that they could have gone to much larger museums.

 "She has dedicated her life to the preservation of the artifacts and she has done such a beautiful job they could've gone to any museum she would've chosen," Tatum said.

 Bird said she considered national museums in Dayton, Ohio and New Orleans, La., however, in the end, she believed it was best to return her loved one's possessions to their home in McDonald County.

 "I used to worry at night what to do with them," Bird said.
 "I thought a long time and it just became clear to me one night, 'take them home to the county where they grew up.'
 I believe I did the right thing.
 I hope so."

 The historic building, which operated as the McDonald County Courthouse from 1871 until the new courthouse was constructed in 1976, will now serve the community as the McDonald County Historical Society and Museum.

 While the community gathered to celebrate the renovation and grand opening of the old courthouse on Saturday, the building wasn't always seen by all as an important landmark.

 With the construction of the new courthouse in the 1970s, plans were made to raze the old building.